Divkix/ProxyGrab/docs/installation.md

 mkdocs build
 ```

-The docs would be ready in a folder called site, from there you can access them!
+The docs would be ready in a folder called `site`, from there you can access them by clicking on `index.html`.